Pythonizer-Nicode/PYT-03-Skelethon_Django/README.md

 [Discover the great timeline of my adventure to become a developer :calendar:](https://timelines.gitkraken.com/timeline/2e12cc334eb0406b84bf7a6339e666c4?range=2020-05-26_2020-06-27)

 ### Collaboration
+Hello, I'm [Nicolas](http;//www.linkedin.com/in/nicolas-denoel), welcome to my all new life as developer.
-Hello, I'm [Nicolas](http;//www.linkedin.com/in/nicolas-denoel) and at a start of a new career after 15 years as manager and sales director.
-It's time for me to make my dreams   come true and join a team for ambitious projects.
+After 15 years as manager and sales director it's time for me to make my dreams come true and to become a developer.
+Autonomous learner, problem solver and commited team member, I'm ready for challenges !
 So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
-If you are looking to hire a strong hybrid and atypical profile in your team do not hesitate to contact me !
+If you are looking to hire a strong hybrid and atypical profile in your team do not hesitate to contact me to check if we can share a project together !
 Thanks by advance for that :heart:

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)